— 10 Sep 2021 10:25:09 by Kate Moore

 The Château team has adapted and diversified throughout the pandemic with our animateurs offering remote French language experiences to UK schools as well as launcing a new English language immersion programme for French school groups which was featured on French TV news.

-So far, 40% of the school groups who stayed with us back in 2019 have now secured their visit in 2022, demonstrating teachers’ confidence in our standard of care and their faith in the benefits of our French immersion programmes.
+So far, the majority of the school groups who stayed with us back in 2019 have now secured their visit in 2023, demonstrating teachers’ confidence in our standard of care and their faith in the benefits of our French immersion programmes.

 We have been hard at work adapting our two Normandy centres so that we can welcome schools back as soon as they are able to travel.
 Although some things have changed, such as more stringent cleaning procedures, the core of our French immersion programmes have not changed.

 The DfE's operational guidance states that organisers should undertake full and thorough risk assessments in relation to all educational visits and ensure that any public health advice, such as hygiene and ventilation requirements, is included as part of that risk assessment.